pjhades/tolarian-academy/nes-ppu.md

 4. Write to `PPUADDR` again.
 (Use `w`, and this finishes the entire thing as after the second write to `PPUADDR` the PPU address `v` will get updated from `t`)

+# Sprite 0 Hit and Split Screen

+(The problem for me to understand this is, I've been thinking that sprite 0 hit is a way to implement scrolling.
+But actually It's used to split screen.)

+NES attaches special importance to sprite 0 in the OAM: if this sprite is drawn at a position which intersects an opaque background pixel, the sprite 0 hit flag in `$2002` (`PPUSTATUS`) will be set.

+Thus programmers can put sprite 0 at some clever positions, such as the border of the split, so that once the PPU renders sprite 0, the sprite 0 hit flag will be set, letting the code know that after this scanline PPU should draw the content of another split area.

+But to do this we have to wait for the flag to be set.
+This is not a big problem for games whose status bar is on the top of the screen, like Super Mario Bros.
+But for games with status bar on the bottom, like Super Mario Bros 3, spending CPU time on waiting for the flag would become expensive.

+Luckily some mappers support interrupt which can notice the CPU that a certain scanline is reached.
+Thus games using these mappers can set up an interrupt handler to split screen without wasting CPU cycles on waiting.

 # Reference

 * [https://wiki.nesdev.com/w/index.php/PPU_scrolling](https://wiki.nesdev.com/w/index.php/PPU_scrolling)